 Dom Thierry Ruinart, a visionary Benedictine monk, noticed the growing enthusiasm for Champagne wine.
 His nephew, Nicolas Ruinart, inherited this passion and officially founded the Ruinart House on September 01 1729 in Epernay.

 A vibrant, clear yellow color with golden reflections.
 Good brilliance with sustained effervescence and very persistent foam.
-At first, the nose is delicate, fresh and fruity, filled with white-fleshed fruits pears, apricots, as well as hazelnuts and fresh almonds.
+At first, the nose is delicate, fresh and fruity, filled with white-fleshed fruits pears, and apricots, as well as hazelnuts and fresh almonds.

 Several floral and spicy notes add an extra hint of complexity.
 The finish is long, the well-integrated dosage giving way to the characteristic freshness of the Chardonnay which makes up most of the blend.